tildearrow/furnace/fork_changelog.md

 - Move useful cheat codes into debug->settings and delete the ridiculous one (that just forces shitty padding for all UI elements)
 - Add Ensoniq ES5503 system
 - Add filter on/off macro for C64 instrument
+- Apply some imgui patch so text in subsong info window actually wraps

 freq-mod:
 - 86-PCM streo DAC fix